5 ways to prevent or avoid Ozempic vulva while still losing weight

 • Reach out to a healthcare provider if you notice burning, pain, abnormal discharge, bleeding, or urinary symptoms (or if you have other questions).

-What is Ozempic vagina?
+What is Ozempic vulva?

-Ozempic vagina is a term that’s gained popularity online, used to describe the vulvovaginal changes some people notice while taking glucagon-like peptide-1 (GLP-1) receptor agonist medications like Ozempic.
-We talked to Austin Shuxiao, MD, a board-certified internal medicine physician at UHS Wilson Hospital, to find out more.
+“Ozempic vulva” is a non-medical term used to describe vulvovaginal changes some people notice while taking GLP-1 medications like Ozempic, says Austin Shuxiao, MD, a board-certified internal medicine physician at UHS Wilson Hospital in Johnson City, New York.

 • Changes in vaginal discharge (including texture, smell, frequency)